-The piece of the two men fighting (Peg Leg Smith and the Indian) is a story of those individuals fighting over the ownership of a cow.
+The piece of the two men fighting (Peg Leg Smith and the Indian) tells a story of those individuals fighting over the ownership of a cow.
 The story has them killing each other.
-The remaining family members, the white family and the Indian family, moved in together and pined the useless deaths since they eventually shared the meat of the cow that the fight was over.
+The remaining family members, the white family and the Indian family, moved in together and mourned the senseless deaths since the two families eventually shared the meat of the cow.

-The kidnep scene is about an oaf of a mountain man who everybody feared.
+The kidnap scene is about an oaf of a mountain man who everybody feared.
 He abducts a girl and takes her to his mountain cabin.
-A number of months later she is returned, healthy, still virtuous and unharmed - proving to the villagers that he was a caring and safe person.
+A number of months later she is returned, healthy, still virtuous and unharmed -- proving to the villagers that he was a caring and safe person.
 He was then accepted by the people of the village.